Contrastive learning of extragalactic stellar streams. Sculpting a latent space of representations with DES DR2 photometry: Introduction

-Contrastive learning is a self-supervised method of machine learning in which large unlabeled datasets are used to pretrain neural network encoders to provide a ``latent space of representations'' in which similar features are mapped close together.
-When used in conjunction with labeled datasets in downstream classification tasks, these methods have been successfully applied to detect the tidal remains of major mergers, outperforming supervised deep neural networks in the low label count regime \citep[see][]{Desmons2024}.
+Contrastive learning is a self-supervised method of machine learning in which large unlabeled datasets are used to pretrain neural-network encoders to provide a ``latent space of representations'' in which similar features are mapped close together.
+When used in conjunction with labeled datasets in downstream classification tasks, these methods have been successfully applied to detect the tidal remains of major mergers, outperforming supervised deep neural networks in the low-label-count regime \citep[see][]{Desmons2024}.
 We aim to study the effect of several hyperparameter choices designed to steer the neural network's implicit attention toward extracting features that are useful in the detection of stellar streams.

-Here, we investigate the resulting latent space of the algorithm known as nearest-neighbor contrastive learning of visual representations (NNCLR) when trained on a subset of photometric data from the second data release of the Dark Energy Survey \citep{DES_DR2} (DES DR2).
-We use a collection of image cutouts containing known stellar streams from \cite{Miro-Carretero2024}, along with physical parameters of each host galaxy from the DES DR2 and Galaxy Zoo DECaLS \citep{Walmsley2021} catalogs to guide our inspection of the resulting embeddings.
+We investigated the resulting latent space of the algorithm known as nearest-neighbor contrastive learning of visual representations (NNCLR) when trained on a subset of photometric data from the second data release of the Dark Energy Survey \citep{DES_DR2} (DES DR2).
+We used a collection of image cutouts containing known stellar streams from \cite{Miro-Carretero2024}, along with physical parameters of each host galaxy from the DES DR2 and Galaxy Zoo DECaLS \citep{Walmsley2021} catalogs to guide our inspection of the resulting embeddings.

-In Section \ref{sec:methodology}, we outline the subset of the DES DR2 we gather and preprocess, along with a novel scaling to enhance low surface brightness features.
-We also fully describe the contrastive learning pipeline we use to create and interpret the lower-dimensional embeddings.
+In Section \ref{sec:methodology}, we outline the subset of the DES DR2 we gathered and preprocessed, along with a novel scaling to enhance low-surface-brightness features.
+We also fully describe the contrastive learning pipeline we used to create and interpret the lower dimensional embeddings.
 Section \ref{sec:results} presents the model output gradients used in the interpretation of the model's implicit attention, along with the resulting latent space of representations when projected onto two dimensions.
-We also discuss some model limitations and our use of image queries, highlighting the importance of scaling function selection when applying contrastive learning in the search for low surface brightness features.
+We also discuss some model limitations and our use of image queries, highlighting the importance of scaling-function selection when applying contrastive learning in the search for low-surface-brightness features.